Class Hours: 9:40 – 2:05

 Sat / Act prep

 - Discredit – dishonor, disgrace.
-“The scandal discredited the President of the company.”
+“The Democrats discredited President Trump through impeachment.”

 Latin Root of the week

 - Ject – cast, throw.
 “The pilot ejected from his plane before the crash.
 He parachuted to safety.”